-- ✓ World-Class Culture for Ethics: In February 2022, the Company was recognized as a World's Most Ethical Company® for the seventh consecutive year. - ✓ Independent Board Chair: We separate the roles of CEO and Chair of the Board to ensure that the Board is independent from management. - ✓ Annual Committee, Board and Individual Director Evaluations: Each committee and the Board as a whole conduct a self-evaluation at least annually, and each Director's individual performance is evaluated annually by other Directors. - ✓ Stockholder Right to Call Special Meeting: We allow special meetings of our stockholders to be called upon the written request of stockholders who hold at least 25% of the outstanding voting stock. - ✓ Stock Ownership Guidelines: In order to align the interests and objectives of our Directors, executive officers and stockholders, we have established competitive guidelines for our stock ownership and retention. - ✓ Clawback Policy: We have a clawback policy (the "Clawback Policy") that allows the Company to recoup compensation awards paid to NEOs who engage in certain acts detrimental to the Company's interests or in the event that the Company is required to prepare a financial statement restatement.
+- World-Class Culture for Ethics: In February 2022, the Company was ⊠ recognized as a World's Most Ethical Company® for the seventh consecutive year. - No Classified Board: All of our Directors are elected by our stockholders on an annual basis using a majority voting standard for uncontested elections. - ✓ Independent Board Chair: We separate the roles of CEO and Chair of ☑ No Burdensome Director Removal Restrictions: Our stockholders the Board to ensure that the Board is independent from management. - have the authority to remove any Director from office without cause by a majority vote. - ✓ Annual Committee, Board and Individual Director Evaluations: Each ☑ No Overboarding: We generally expect our Directors to limit the committee and the Board as a whole conduct a self-evaluation at least annually, and each Director's individual performance is evaluated annually by other Directors. - number of boards of public or private companies (other than non-profits) on which they serve (including our Board) to four for Outside Directors and two for our CEO. - ✓ Stockholder Right to Call Special Meeting: We allow special meetings ⊠ of our stockholders to be called upon the written request of stockholders who hold at least 25% of the outstanding voting stock. - No Excise Tax Gross-ups: We do not provide excise tax gross-ups to our NEOs or Directors. - Stock Ownership Guidelines: In order to align the interests and \Box objectives of our Directors, executive officers and stockholders, we have established competitive guidelines for our stock ownership and retention. - No "Single-Trigger" Change in Control Arrangements: None of our NEOs will receive payments solely on account of a change in control of the Company. - that allows the Company to recoup compensation awards paid to NEOs who engage in certain acts detrimental to the Company's interests or in the event that the Company is required to prepare a financial statement restatement. - No Hedging or Pledging: Our NEOs and Directors are prohibited from engaging in hedging transactions with our stock and from pledging our stock as collateral for a loan.
+Other employees are also encouraged to adhere to these rules.